Rona Bailey

-Background and education
+Early life and education

 Rona Bailey was born in Whanganui, New Zealand, on 24 December 1914.
-Her family moved to Gisborne where her family ran a shoe shop.
-She trained as a teacher in Auckland and Christchurch and afterwards she travelled to the United States in 1937 to study modern dance initially at the University of California at Berkeley and in 1938 she transferred to Columbia University in New York.
-While she was in the USA she was taught by Doris Humphry, Charles Weidman, Louis Horst and Lucille Czarnowski amongst others and saw many works of innovative choreographer Martha Graham.
+Her family moved to Gisborne where they ran a shoe shop.
+She trained as a teacher in Auckland and Christchurch.
+In 1937, she travelled to the United States to study modern dance initially at the University of California at Berkeley, and in 1938, she transferred to Columbia University in New York.
+While she was in the USA she was taught by Doris Humphry, Charles Weidman, Louis Horst and Lucille Czarnowski amongst others and saw many works of choreographer Martha Graham.

-Bailey's second marriage was to Chip Bailey, they were married in 1945 and were active in supporting the waterside workers’ union during the 1951 New Zealand waterfront dispute.
-Rona and Chip Bailey were part of creating pro-union leaflets that were illegal under the National government's emergency regulations.
+Bailey married Ron Meek in 1942.
+They divorced two years later.
+Her second marriage was to Chip Bailey; they were married in 1945 and were active in supporting the waterside workers’ union during the 1951 New Zealand waterfront dispute.
+Rona and Chip Bailey participated in the creation of pro-union leaflets that were illegal under the National government's emergency regulations.
 Bailey's husband died young at age 42 from a brain tumour in 1963.